Debug, Profile, and Diagnose

 For apps with an HTML or XAML user interface, identify issues in your UI layer by using code debugging features.
 Visual Studio also allows you to explore the HTML DOM and visualize the structure of XAML code using the XAML Visual Tree while your app is running.

-What is Visual Studio Online?
+What is Visual Studio Team Services?

 Cloud services for development teams to collaborate and manage software projects.